The classic makers of children's literature, writes Alison Lurie,

 The sudden loss of a happier childhood world doesn't turn everyone into a children's book writer, of course, but it's interesting to note how many fine writers' backgrounds are marked by such loss; and Lurie may be correct that the desire to re-create the lost world lies at the heart of a particular form of creative inspiration.
 Or perhaps I'm just struck by Lurie's idea because it maps onto my own childhood, which was, from a child's point of view, safe and stable for the first six years when I lived in my grandmother's household (with my teenage mother and her sisters), and then plunged into darkness upon my mother's marriage to a brutal man, a stranger to me until the day of the wedding.
 Loss of home at a tender age can indeed send an unhappy child inward, seeking lands in imagination uncorrupted by the treacherous adult world.

-In many previous posts (such as this and this), we've talked about concepts of home, place, connection to the landscape, and the way these things influence our creative work.
-In yesterday's post, we looked at longing -- for a lost home, a lost world, a lost way of life -- as a frequent theme in fantasy fiction.
-But loss can come about in so many different ways, and needn't be dramatic to cause lasting trauma.
-I'm thinking, for example, of a loss all too common today in our over-populated world: the loss of treasured chilhood landscapes to the unchecked sprawl of cities and suburbs, of beloved old houses and places we can never return to, buried under shopping malls and parking lots.
+Loss can come about in so many different ways, and needn't be dramatic to cause lasting trauma.
+I'm thinking, for example, of a loss all too common today in our over-populated world: the loss of treasured childhood landscapes to the unchecked sprawl of cities and suburbs, of beloved old houses and places we can never return to, buried under shopping malls and parking lots.

-Servid writes that her husband "had witnessed this gradual transformation during summers home from college.
+"[My husband] had witnessed this gradual transformation during summers home from college.
 He witnessed more changes every time he visited after marriage and various jobs took him out of the valley.
 He chronicled those changes to me before he ever drove me up the Crystal River Road to the Redstone house.
 The landscape stunned me the first time I saw it, and I watched it bring a deep smile of recognition to Dorik's eyes, but I knew his memories were of a wholeness that was no longer there.
-I realized he held a kind of perspective and knowledge that has been lost over and over again in the settlement of the continent, over and over again in the civilzation of the world."
+I realized he held a kind of perspective and knowledge that has been lost over and over again in the settlement of the continent, over and over again in the civilization of the world."

 Just as Servid wonders "about the grief that comes to us when we lose the places we love," I wonder about the ways such a loss impacts us as writers and artists.
 Grief is a powerful thing, and especially so when it rumbles away, unexpressed, in the depth of our souls, the quiet but constant base note of our lives.
 Grief for landscapes paved over, ways of life that are gone, for whole species that are rapidly vanishing around us.
 Grief can indeed be a spur to art, leading us to "re-create or transfigure" our cherished lost worlds, or it can do the reverse: deaden and silence and paralyze us.

-The art today is by Inga Moore, who was born in Sussex, raised in Australia (from the age of eight), and returned to England when she reached adulthood.
+Like yesterday, the beautiful art in this post is by Inga Moore, who was born in Sussex, raised in Australia (from the age of eight), and returned to England when she reached adulthood.
 Joanna Carey, in her lovely portrait of the artist, writes:

 "An imaginative, somewhat subversive child, she drew constantly, illustrating not just her own stories but also her schoolbooks, her homework, tests and exam papers.
 'If you'd only stop all this silly drawing,' said the Latin teacher, 'you might one day amount to something.'
 She did stop -- 'for a long time' -- and is still resentful about that teacher's attitude.
 She regrets not going to art school, and endured 'one boring job after another' before eventually getting back to the drawing board.
 Supporting herself making maps for a groundwater company, she embarked on a series of landscapes and happily rediscovered her passion for drawing."

 The passage by Alison Lurie is from Don't Tell the Grown-ups: Subversive Children's Literature (Little, Brown Publishers, 1990).
 The passage by Carolyn Servid is from Of Language and Longing: Finding a Home at the Water's Edge (Milkweed Editions, 2000).
 The quote by Joanna Carey is from "Inga Moore, illustrator of The Wind in the Willows" ( The Guardian, Feburary 6, 2010).
-All rights to the text and art above reserved by their creators.
-This post first appeared on Myth & Moor three years ago, and relates to yesterday's post on "longing" in fantasy fiction.
+All rights to the text and art above reserved by the authors and artist.